 - Protect your personal information carefully to prevent identity theft, which can put your credit information in turmoil for a long time.
 Guard your Social Security number or Individual Taxpayer Identification Number (ITIN), your credit card numbers, and your bank account information.
 If someone is able to fraudulently open a credit card account in your name and then doesn’t pay the bills, the delinquent account will be reported as yours on your credit report.
 Getting your credit cleaned up and corrected can take considerable time and effort.

 - Keep track of your score by taking advantage of those free annual credit reports you’re entitled to, and make sure they don’t contain any wrong information that could hurt you.

-What If I Find A Mistake On My Credit Report?
+What If I Find A Mistake On Your Credit Report?